Codecademy/docs/content/numpy/concepts/built-in-functions/terms/determinant/determinant.md

 Title: '.det()'
 Description: 'Computes the determinant of a square matrix'
 Subjects:
-  -  Computer Science
+  -  'Computer Science'
-  -  Data Science
+  -  'Data Science'
 Tags:
-  -  Linear Algebra
+  -  'Linear Algebra'
-  -  Arrays
+  -  'Arrays'
-  -  NumPy
+  -  'NumPy'
-  -  Functions
+  -  'Functions'
 CatalogContent:
   - 'learn-python-3'
   - 'paths/data-science'
 ---

-The **`.linalg.det()`** function returns the determinant of a given matrix.
-The `.linalg.det()` function can only be used on square matricies.
-A determinant of 0 indicates that a matrix does not have an inverse.
+In NumPy, the **`.det()`** [function](https://www.codecademy.com/resources/docs/numpy/built-in-functions) returns the determinant of a given matrix.
+It's worth noting that this function is specifically intended for use with square matrices, which have an equal number of rows and columns.

 ## Syntax